ralphjsmit/filament/packages/schemas/docs/07-custom-components.md

 </div>
 ```

-### Accessing the current operation in a Blade view
+### Accessing the current operation in the Blade view

 Inside the Blade view, you may access the current operation, usually `create`, `edit` or `view`, using the `$operation` variable: